bazz-the-spazz/species-translator/README.md

 - If the species is not on Wikipedia, there will be no translation.
 - If the species is not on the English Wikipedia there will be no taxonomic information.
-- Sometimes (often), the english name is not correctly extracted ;-(
+- Sometimes, the english name is not correctly translated (examples: "Silene latifolia", "Briza media") ;-(